AntonioDaria/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@antoniodaria)

-I'm a former Hospitality Site Manager with a passion for soft development who has decided to learn how to code at Makers Academy.
+I'm a junior full stack software developer and former Hospitality Site Manager who has recently graduated from [Makers](https://makers.tech/).
 I've led business projects during my last employment at Elior UK being in charge of the mobilisation project.With extensive experience in events management and the hospitality industry, I am very driven and with exceptional project management, communication and negotiation skills.
 However now I would like to use my analysis and problem solving skills to start building web applications.

 ## Skills